-FPAUM as of December 31, 2022
+FPAUM as of December 31, 2023

-FPAUM increased \$2.2 billion, or 11.4%, to \$21.2 billion on a pro forma basis and \$3.9 billion or 22.8% to \$21.2 billion on an actual basis for the year ended December 31, 2022, due primarily to an increase in capital raised from our private equity and venture capital solutions as well as the acquisition of WTI.
+FPAUM increased by \$2.1 billion, or 9.7%, to \$23.3 billion on a pro forma basis and \$2.1 billion or 9.7% to \$23.3 billion on an actual basis for the year ended December 31, 2023, due primarily to an increase in capital raised and capital deployed from our private equity and venture capital solutions, which was offset by a decline of fees related to scheduled fee stepdowns and expiration of fees.
 Our FPAUM growth and concentration across solutions and vehicles has been relatively consistent over time but can vary in particular periods due to the systematic fundraising cycles of new funds, which typically lasts 12-24 months.
-We expect to continue to expand our fundraising efforts and grow FPAUM with the launch of new specialized investment vehicles and asset class solutions.

-FPAUM as of December 31, 2021
+Results of Operations for Years Ended December 31, 2022 and 2021